ropensci/roweb3/content/blog/2026-03-01-ai-policy/index.md

 Our review system works because they have always been able to assume that all aspects of code submitted for review have reflected decisions made by the human authors of software.
 That, in turn, has ensured that the efforts of editors and reviewers are proportional to the primary efforts of software authors.

 Generative AI tools potentially change both of these situations.
-It enables software to be produced with relatively little human input or oversight, which means editors and reviewers may put more consideration into software design, structure, and function than submitting authors.
+They enable software to be produced with relatively little human input or oversight, which means editors and reviewers may put more consideration into software design, structure, and function than submitting authors.
 We do not want software review to become a service in which our human volunteers validate largely AI-generated software.
-It puts at risk the equal and constructive interaction of review, and can reduce the motivation of editors and reviewers.
+That would put at risk the equal and constructive interaction of review, and likely reduce the motivation of editors and reviewers.
 We need to ensure that our software review process remains focused on the decisions, designs, and implementations of the submitting authors.

-One option is requesting authors outline the areas that have been AI generated, and specifying the scope of their own work.
+One option is requesting authors to outline the areas that have been AI generated, and specifying the scope of their own work.
 However, this could result in our previously holistic process becoming one where only defined aspects or sections of software end up being reviewed.
 Authors declaring that a certain tool was used to generate all tests may lead one reviewer to completely ignore those tests, while another reviewer may be passionately engaged in the ways by which exactly that tool writes tests.